-The NSW Department of Primary Industries is the regulatory authority under the (NSW).
-Apiaries Act 1985.
-For further information on the keeping of bees and / or to report nuisance bees refer to the www.dpi. nsw.gov.au.
-Competition by feral honey bee, Apis mellifera is listed as a key threatening process under Schedule 3 of the Threatened Species Conservation Act 1995.
+The NSW Department of Primary Industries is the regulatory authority under the (NSW) Apiaries Act 1985.
+For further information on the keeping of bees and/or to report nuisance bees, refer to www.dpi.nsw.gov.au.
+Competition by feral honey bee Apis mellifera, is listed as a key threatening process under Schedule 4 of the Biodiversity Conservation Act 2016.